West Hollywood Restaurant Conservatory is a Design Gem

-I chatted with Conservatory’s design and concept creator Jim Hustead of Age Old Trade Design.
-His goal with Conservatory was to create an escape along Santa Monica Boulevard – to make it a place that encouraged you to keep returning to discover all the little surprises it has to offer.
+I chatted with design and concept creator Jim Hustead of Age Old Trade Design.
+His goal with Conservatory was to create an escape along Santa Monica Boulevard—a place that encouraged you to keep returning to discover all the little surprises it has to offer.

-I recently tried it and can tell you, the food and drinks are great.
-The staff is amazing.
-But it was the space that really stood out.
-Designer Hustead somehow managed to create six uniquely-designed areas that all tie together perfectly – and a surprising seventh that can’t be missed.
+I recently tried it and can tell you, the food and drinks are great and the staff is amazing.
+But it was the space itself that really stood out.
+Hustead somehow managed to create six uniquely-designed areas that all tie together perfectly and a surprising seventh that can’t be missed.

 The Sidewalk High Tops featuring The Green Wall

-Experience: My friend and I enjoyed Golden Hour (starts at 3:00 p.m.) and shared charcuterie and cocktails.
-The Green Wall offers a really nice, fresh counterpoint to the urban streetscape.
+Experience: My friend and I enjoyed Golden Hour (3-7 p.m. daily) and shared charcuterie and cocktails.
+The Green Wall offers a fresh counterpoint to the urban streetscape.

-Design Elements: Colorful pillows brighten up intentionally tightly placed tables to encourage conversation and create a lively, community ambiance.
+Design Elements: Colorful pillows brighten up tables, intentionally spaced close to one another to encourage conversation and create a lively, community ambiance.

 Experience: I visited on the day it opened and that was exactly what happened.
 We took some photos in front of the Instagrammable cafe and then settled in to enjoy our iced coffees.
 We chatted with a local writer that sat next to us while petting his French Bulldog.

 The Dining Room

 The Intention: “I am all about proper dining rooms and proper design,” says Hustead.
-Even though the whole property is in outdoor space, he wanted the dining room to feel substantial and proper.
+Even though the whole property is an outdoor space, he wanted the dining room to feel substantial.

 Design Elements: “Everything has weight,” said Hustead.
-That includes the cushions, lighting and brass railings.
+That includes the cushions, lighting, and brass railings.
 The dining room is also anchored by two big round tables – a bit of a “risky choice” since 2-tops can’t simply be “pushed together” to create something for larger parties.
 Shutters allow the space to play with lighting, while still providing protection from inclement weather.